-If you need to go out, you must stay 6 feet away from people and wear a face covering
+If you go out, you must stay 6 feet away from people and wear a face covering

 You must stay 6 feet away from people you don’t live with, including when shopping or walking.
 Get more information on physical distancing.

 - Waiting in line to go inside a store

 - On public transportation (or waiting for it)

 - Driving or riding in a taxi or rideshare vehicle (even by yourself)

 - Working a job where you interact with others

-- Walking outside and you see someone within 30 feet (about the length of a Muni bus)
+- Walking or running outside and you see someone within 30 feet (about the length of a Muni bus)

 You will not be allowed to go into a business or public transportation if you are not wearing a face covering.